 The first morning brought a thick fog to Land of Arches Campground as bleary-eyed climbers made their morning coffee and headed off to join their clinics.
-Some went to go maintain trails near the Motherlode Crag with the Access Fund while some climbed the Red River Gorge classics with Dru Mack.
+Some went to go maintain trails near the Motherlode Crag with the RRGCC while some climbed the Red River Gorge classics with Dru Mack.

 While conditions were suboptimal, everyone was excited to get out and go climbing.
 Crags were full of festival goers and clinics trying to keep from getting pumped and searching for any shade they could find.
 Eventually, everyone loaded back in their cars and headed back to the campground to get the party started.
 There were pro climbers signing posters, a dyno comp and enough prizes given out to satisfy any dirtbag climber.